-Victory Ceremonies
+Victory ceremonies

-All Victory Ceremonies will be conducted in English and Portuguese, and occur at all competition venues, as per the date and time indicated in the sport competition schedule.
+All Victory Ceremonies will be conducted in English and Portuguese, and will occur at all competition venues, as per the date and time indicated in the sport competition schedule.

 There will be a five-minute briefing for medallists before the Victory Ceremony, during which athletes will be shown the route along which they will be led and reminded of the procedures they will need to follow.
 Only the athletes may be present at this briefing, unless otherwise indicated.
-There will also be a briefing for coaches and team officials the day before the finals.
+There will also be a briefing for coaches and team officials during sport meetings the day before the finals.